quil-lang/quil/rfcs/analog/proposal.md

 - DELAY
 - FENCE
 - PULSE
+- CAPTURE
 - SET-FREQUENCY, SET-SCALE
 - SET-PHASE, SHIFT-PHASE, SWAP-PHASES

 ### Frames and Waveforms

-Each qubit can have multiple frames, defined by string names such as "xy", "cz", or "ro".
+Each qubit can have multiple frames, denoted by string names such as "xy", "cz", or "ro".
 A frame is an abstraction that captures the instantaneous frequency and phase that will be mixed into the control signal.
 The frame frequencies are with respect to the absolute "lab frame".

-Waveforms are defined using DEFWAVEFORM as a list of complex numbers which represent the desired waveform envelope.
+Quilt has two notions of _waveforms_.
+Custom waveforms are defined using DEFWAVEFORM as a list of complex numbers which represent the desired waveform envelope, along with a sample rate.
 Each complex number represents one sample of the waveform.
+The exact time to play a waveform can be determined by dividing by the _sample rate_, which is in units of samples per second.

+**NOTE**: Quilt frames also have an associated sample rate, which are determined at link time by the underlying control hardware which the frame is associated to.
+It is an error to apply a custom waveform (via `PULSE` or `CAPTURE`) to a frame for which it has an incompatible sample rate.

-The exact time to play a waveform can be determined by dividing by the sample rate for a qubit frame, which is in units of samples per second.
-There are also some built-in waveform shapes which take as a parameter the duration of the waveform in seconds, alleviating the need to know the sample rate to calculate duration.
+There are also some built-in waveform generator which take as a parameter the duration of the waveform in seconds, alleviating the need to know the sample rate to calculate duration.
+These are valid for use regardless of the frame's underlying sample rate.

 In order to materialize the precise waveforms to be played the waveform envelopes must be modulated by the frame's frequency, in addition to applying